smajidy/smajidy.github.io/README.md

 - Keep the existing `id` when publication details change: it is the stable `/publications/#paper-id` destination.
 - Write mathematical title markup only in optional `title_html`, while keeping `title` as plain text for accessible labels.
 - List all authors.
 For very long collaborations, optional `authors_compact` supplies the visible short list; the full `authors` array appears in an accessible native disclosure.
+- Optional `conferences` is a list of short conference names, displayed in square brackets beside the citation.
+These annotations are separate from journal/preprint status and do not add entries to Selected recent talks.
 - Optional `resources` is an array of `label`/`url` pairs, e.g. an existing explanation or recorded talk.
 Do not publish private draft URLs or confidential material.

 Homepage paper links read the same bibliography through `research-paper-link.html`.
 Use `status=true` for every research-area link, including quantum thermodynamics, so each link has one parenthesised status or venue and year: `(preprint, 2026)` or `(Nature, 2026)`.